 After a relatively humble first 100 years, during which the club experienced only fleeting moments of success, Chelsea’s fortunes took a dramatic turn in 2003 when Russian billionaire Roman Abramovich bought the club.
-Through extravagant spending and some shrewd managerial appointments, he swiftly turned Chelsea into a European powerhouse, winning the Premier League on several occasions as well as the holy grail, the European Champions league, and in doing so becoming the first London club to ever win the prestigious tournament.
+Through extravagant spending and some shrewd managerial appointments, he swiftly turned Chelsea into a European powerhouse, winning the Premier League on several occasions as well as the holy grail, the European Champions league in 2012, and in doing so becoming the first London club to ever win the prestigious tournament.

 Matches at Stamford Bridge are always in high demand and it’s usually necessary to be a club member in order to apply for Premier League tickets.
 In fact, for the most high profile games, general sale tickets are simply never available.
 However, that doesn’t necessarily rule out the possibility of getting a ticket.
 We’ve done some research and outlined some of the best options available below.